tjhakseth/Udacity_project_1/README.md

 # Entertainment center

 ### Requirements
-You'll need to install Python, git or GitHub application and have access to the internet the terminal application.
+You'll need to install Python, git or GitHub application, have access to the internet and the terminal application.

 ### Downloading